Christian Heritage & the Seven Churches of Revelation

 Day 2: Istanbul

-Private sightseeing includes the Church of Sts.
-Sergius and Bacchus, Mosaic Museum, the Roman Hippodrome, Blue Mosque, Hagia Sophia, Topkapi Palace, and the Grand Bazaar.
+Your full day of private sightseeing includes: the Church of Saints Sergius & Bacchus, the Mosaic Museum, the Roman Hippodrome, Blue Mosque, Hagia Sophia Museum, Topkapi Palace, and the Grand Bazaar.
 (B)

 Day 3: Istanbul

-On the way to Bursa , we detour to Iznik, ancient Nicea, famous for its historical tile production.
-Nicaea is where the Ecumenical met and formulated the Nicean Creed.
-In Iznik, we also visit the impressive ancient city walls, the ruins of Hagia Sophia Church and Iznik Museum which displays tiles and artefacts found in the excavations of the ancient kilns of the city.
+In Bursa, we make a small detour for the town of Iznik, ancient Nicaea, famous for its historic Iznik tile production.
+Nicaea is where the Ecumenical Council met and wrote the Nicean Creed.
+Here, we also will see the impressive ancient city walls, the ruins of Hagia Sophia Church and the Iznik Museum which has tiles and artifacts found in excavations in the city’s ancient kilns.

-In the morning, we begin our drive to Izmir, Smyrna, as it was called in the bible .
-On the way, we stop at the site of Thyatira, the least remembered of the seven churches today, even though the letter written to its church was the longest of the seven letters.
+In the morning, after breakfast, we begin our drive to Izmir, or Smyrna, as it was referred to in the Bible.
+On the way, we stop at Thyatira, one of the least-remembered of the Seven Churches today, despite its gospel being the longest.
 Thyatira is also mentioned in the Acts of the Apostles as the hometown of Lydia, a well-to-do purple dye merchant who gave shelter to St. Paul and his company throughout their stay in Philippi.
-Thyatira has survived centuries since the foundation of the city more than 2000 years ago and turned into a modern town: Akhisar.
-Here we visit the only site remaining from the town's distant past, a Byzantine basilica and a part of a colonnaded street next to it.
+Thyatira was founded more than 2,000 years ago and today is now known as Akhisar.
+Today, we visit the only site remaining from the town's less-distant past, a Byzantine basilica and a colonnaded street.

-In the late afternoon we arrive in Izmir, Smyrna of ancient times, one of the Seven Churches addressed in the Book of Revelation.
-Today, the ancient city has disappeared almost completely under the modern metropolis of Izmir.
-Here, we can visit the old agora, market place, of Classical Smyrna.
-In keeping with the theme of this tour, we visit the oldest church in Izmir dedicated to Saint Polycarp, a disciple of St. John, who became the bishop of Smyrna and was martyred here in the 2nd.century.
+In the late afternoon, we arrive in Izmir, site of another of the Seven Churches addressed in the Book of Revelation.
+Today, the ancient city of Smyrna has disappeared almost completely under the modern metropolis of Izmir, yet, we will be able to visit the old agora/marketplace of classical-age Smyrna.
+In keeping with the theme of this tour, we visit the oldest church in Izmir, dedicated to Saint Polycarp, a disciple of St. John, who became the Bishop of Smyrna and who was martyred here in the 2nd century.
 This 17th century Catholic church was lavishly decorated later in the19th century.
 Overnight is in Izmir.
 (B, L)

-During the times the Revelation was written down, Pergamum was one of the most important cities of Anatolia.
-Much of Pergamum has been lovingly restored and is now considered one of the primary ancient sites in Turkey.
-Here, we visit the magnificent Acropolis, which contains the ruins of Pergamum's acclaimed library - so large it rivals the world's greatest library in Alexandria.
-Next, we visit the Asclepium, a sanctuary and healing center built in the name of Asclepius, the god of healing.
-We return to the hotel in the late afternoon for an evening of leisure.
+During the period which the Book of Revelation was being written, Pergamum rose to prominence as one of the most important cities in all of Asia Minor.
+Much of Pergamum has been lovingly restored and is now considered to be one of the primary and best-preserved ancient sites in Turkey.
+Here, we visit the magnificent acropolis, which contains the ruins of Pergamum's acclaimed library - so large it rivals the world's greatest library (one of the Seven Wonders of the Ancient World) in Alexandria.
+Next, we visit the Asclepium, a sanctuary and healing center built in the name of Asclepius, the Greek god of healing.
+We return to the hotel in the late afternoon, where you will have the evening at leisure.
 (B, L)

 Day 8: Pamukkale / Denizli (Laodicea) / Aphrodisias / Kusadasi

 We visit Laodicea, the most southern of the Seven Churches.
-The letter addressing the church in Laodicea is the sternest of the seven letters, containing much reprimand, but no praise.
-Although there is no mention of heretics, persecutors and evil doers, the people of Laodicea are blamed for lack of wholeheartedness.
-Once a large city, Laodicea is under a massive artificial mound today.
-Excavations started here relatively recently and have exposed only a small part of the ancient ruins to date.
+The gospel addressing the Laodicean congregation is the sternest of the Seven Letters, containing much reprimand and no praise: the people of Laodicea are blamed for their lack of wholeheartedness.
+Once a large city, Laodicea is under a massive artificial mound today; excavations started relatively recently and have exposed only a small part of the ancient ruins.